Gibby/sdr-trunk/README.md

     * icecast
   * .wav files are deleted after being converted to .mp3
   * .mp3 and .json files are not kept on container restart
+  * Had clock issues with liquidsoap sending to broadcastify, I setup a workaround so that encode_upload.py only sends to icecast, then there is a liquidsoap stream that grabs from icecast and pushes to broadcastify.
 * trunk-player
   * Working:
     * Initializes the postgres database